Reviving A Comatose Economy

 Then what is the public health goal we are aiming at?

-Any decision to restart the engines of the economy will have to be balanced with the risk of a relapse.
+Any decision to rev up the engines of the economy will have to be balanced with the risk of a relapse.
 Perhaps the issue can best be framed as trying to achieve some form of equilibrium in this outbreak where the healthcare capacity is once again in a position to handle new cases.
 The risk of infection will continue to persist and people will have to modify and adapt realizing that all the sanitary precautions need to be maintained.
 But a big positive after a lock-down of more than 14-days is that there will be clarity on who is virus-free and who is infected.
 Such a sorting will allow for appropriate self-quarantine and create a major impediment to community viral transmission.
 This will strengthen the case for relaxing social-distancing guidelines on a regional basis.

 The day that Americans begin to feel that if they fall sick they will have access to hospital care will be the day America will begin its journey back to work.

-But to achieve that, it is our belief, that as a final push towards relative normalcy, a prerequisite will be for the Federal government to underwrite all treatment costs of COVID-19 that the healthcare insurance does not cover.
-To get people back to work another stimulus package would be required, this time to really revive the economy.
+But to achieve that, it is our belief, that a prerequisite may well be for the Federal government to begin underwriting all treatment costs of COVID-19 that the healthcare insurance does not cover as America gets back to work.
+This can be part of another stimulus package, this time to really revive the economy.

-In our estimate, that point when America begins to return to work, based on regional successes against the outbreak and another stimulus, can occur in the second half of May.
+In our estimate, the point when America begins to resume work can occur in the second half of May.

 Conclusion